Landing page testimonials: everything you need to know

-Testimonials increase landing page conversion.
-Helping you to turn more visitors into customers and grow your sales and MRR.
+Testimonials are a type of social proof that increases landing page conversion.
+Helping you to turn more visitors into customers and grow your sales, and SaaS's MRR.

 Which is why almost 80 per cent of SaaS companies include them on their landing pages.